On this page

 We wish to explore a broad range of perspectives on being autistic, both theoretical and practical.
 Although many of the autistic people who are attracted to Autscape are highly verbal, others may have difficulty with an event centred around language.
 Therefore, we are also seeking workshops which are not primarily focused on the spoken word.

-The sort of proposal which may be selected:
+The sort of proposal that may be selected:

 - Lectures and workshops in the traditional style about topics that are of interest to autistic people and preferably fit with the theme.